itskalvik/sonoptix_sonar/README.md

 This ROS2 package provides nodes for interfacing with and visualizing data from the [**Sonoptix Echo**](https://bluerobotics.com/store/sonars/imaging-sonars/sonoptix-echo/) sonar.
 It includes two nodes:

+- `echo`:
-- `echo`: Publishes sonar data from the Echo sonar.
+  * Publishes sonar data from the Echo sonar
+  * Allows updating sonar range settings while running
+  * Allows starting/spotting the sonar transponder (saves power)
+- `echo_imager`:
-- `echo_imager`: Converts and visualizes the published sonar data into a color-mapped polar image for better interpretability.
-The node can also be used to read sonar data from bag files and export it to a `mp4` video file.
+  * Visualizes the published sonar data as a color-mapped polar image for better interpretability
+  * Supports reading raw and compressed sonar data
+  * Supports reading sonar data from a ros node or from a bag file
+  * Supports exporting the data to an `mp4` video file

 #### Sonar Data from a Joy Ride in a Pool
 ![Alt text](.assets/joy_ride.gif)